Sanjith Hegde

-Sanjith Hegde is an Indian playback singer from Bangalore, Karnataka.
-Sanjith Hegde has rendered film songs in several Indian languages and has several chart hits to his credit.
-He has sung songs in Kannada, Tamil, Telugu and Hindi.
+Sanjith Hegde is an Indian playback singer.
+Hegde has sung songs in Kannada, Tamil, Telugu, Malayalam and Hindi.
 His rendition of "Gunu Gunuguva" from the film Dalapathi composed by Charan Raj topped the music charts for a year.
-Sanjith won the Gaana Mirchi Music Award for the Best Upcoming Male Vocalist for the song "Kush Kush" from the movie Chamak composed by Judah Sandhy.
+Sanjith won the Mirchi Music Awards South Best Upcoming Male Vocalist for the song "Kush Kush" from the film Chamak.

 Career

-Sanjith Hegde became popular after participating in the Kannada singing reality show Sa Re Ga Ma Pa – Season 13, judged by Rajesh Krishnan, Vijay Prakash and Arjun Janya, broadcast on Zee Kannada.
-Following which Sanjith also participated in Sa Re Ga Ma Pa – Seniors, judged by Karthik, Vijay Prakash and Srinivas, which was broadcast on Zee Tamil.
+Sanjith Hegde became popular after participating in the Kannada singing reality show Sa Re Ga Ma Pa – Season 13.
+Following which Sanjith also participated in the Tamil show Sa Re Ga Ma Pa – Seniors, which was broadcast on Zee Tamil.

-Sanjith made his singing debut in the Kannada Film Industry with the song 'Gunu Gunuguva' from the film Dalapathi composed by Charan Raj in 2017.
-Sanjith made his Tamil debut in the film Kalakalappu 2 with the song 'Thaarumaaru' and Telugu debut in the film Krishnarjuna Yudham with the song 'I Wanna Fly' in 2018.
+Sanjith made his singing debut with the song "Gunu Gunuguva" from the film Dalapathi composed by Charan Raj in 2017.
+Sanjith made his Tamil debut in the film Kalakalappu 2 with the song "Thaarumaaru", and Telugu debut in the film Krishnarjuna Yudham with the song "I Wanna Fly", in 2018.
 Sanjith's popularity as an individual artist and as a playback singer grew after that juncture, with a number of popular new songs.

-Sanjith Hegde has also performed live in various cities in India and abroad.